Eyevinn/streaming-onboarding/README.md

 - [Collection of VMAF Resources](https://streaminglearningcenter.com/blogs/collection-of-vmaf-resources.html) A collection of resources covering VMAF

+- [AutoVMAF docs](https://autovmaf.docs.eyevinn.technology)Eyevinn AutoVMAF is a toolkit to automatically encode a video file in multiple bitrates and resolutions, and then perform automated VMAF measurements on all of them

 - [Testing your Video Player with Bad Streams](https://medium.com/@eyevinntechnology/testing-your-video-player-with-bad-streams-c70cac51deab) The stream corruptor service can be used to apply corruptions and faults to MPEG-DASH manifests and segment requests in a controlled manner and on the fly

 ## Low-latency streaming